 26. Regularly Monitor Site Performance

-Continuous monitoring helps you identify and address performance issues before they snowball into bigger problems that could significantly impact user experience and SEO.
+Continuous monitoring enables you to identify and address performance issues before they escalate into larger problems that could significantly impact user experience and SEO.
 This is how to leverage analytical tools for insights:

 - Analytical tools.
 Use services like Google PageSpeed Insights or GTmetrix.
 These tools provide detailed reports on your site’s performance, highlighting areas for improvement.